 The ocean floor is a dark, mysterious place, and you will learn about it in this lesson.
 You will learn what it looks like and also what lives down there.

 In this lesson, learn and discuss the types of currents in the ocean.
 Examine the directions that the currents move.
 Learn how the currents and their movements effect weather.

-This lesson will cover the definition of an ocean food chain and the different producers and consumers.
-It'll also look at the several different types of consumers that are found in the oceans.
+This lesson covers the definition of an ocean food chain and the different producers and consumers.
+It also look at the several different types of consumers found in the oceans.